goinfinite/ez/README.md

 2. Download the VMware `.vmx` and `.vmdk` files from "Base System + Container Runtime" column on MicroOS download page: https://en.opensuse.org/Portal:MicroOS/Downloads

+Note: make sure you downloaded the "Base System + Container Runtime" files and not the "Base System" files.

 3. Extract the `.vmdk` file if it came compressed.

 4. Add the VM to the VMWare Player interface and then: